aiannacc/goko-dominion-tools/README.md

     $ bash update_logdb.sh <logdir> <codebase> <dates>

 where `<logdir>` is the local directory where you want to store unparsed logs, `<codebase>` is this project's root, and `<dates>` are formatted like YYYYMMDD.
 You'll have to run this for each day.
 The import process is IO-bound on a modern machine.
 An SSD drive helps a lot.
-As of July 2013, the full database is about 100G.
+As of May 2014, the full database is about 60G.

-### Server setup (out of date)
+### Server setup

 Start the server:

-    $ python ./start_server.py <port>
+    $ python ./start_servers.py

-Go to http://localhost:<port> to use the logsearch, kingdom visualizer, and leaderboard.
-The automatch server runs on the same port but has no UI.
+Go to http://localhost to use the logsearch, kingdom visualizer, and leaderboard.
+The automatch server runs on ports 443 and 8889, but has no web browser UI.